assembliss/webassembliss/README.md

 ### Grading Workflow
 - [ ] allow c-driver code (this could be resolved as a pre-assembled object file)
 	- [ ] pre-assembled object files are done... but printf output does not show for some reason.
-- [ ] create a form to generate project configs

 ### Project Setup
 - [ ] add auto-format